“If you want to take a step forward, you have to lose your balance for a moment.”

 So before I properly begin, I wanted to give a little disclaimer that I don’t believe in creating a permanent life balance that nothing, absolutely nothing can interfere.
 I think that life is very much a constant balancing act, a sum of rises and falls, ups and downs, stumbles and missteps, failures and fresh starts.
 Failure is inevitable but if it is followed by improvement it becomes a part of the learning process.
 So stop counting up your failures because they don’t define you.
 Learn from them.
 Grow as a person.
 Rise up each time you fall and start the process over again.
 Keep building towards your dreams.
 Accept what you cannot control and move forward despite the obstacles.
 Life is hard.
 But hey no one said it would be easy.
 You have to fail to learn your lesson.

 Life without struggles and challenges would be an empty and meaningless existence with no possibility to grow and improve.
 Every step forward is a balancing act.
-Sometimes life throws you off and knocks you down but only to give you a chance to raise up and regain your focus over gain.
+Sometimes life throws you off and knocks you down but only to give you a chance to raise up and regain your focus.
 A constant and perfect balance in life does not exist.
 So stop pursuing it.
 Focus on building momentum and balancing the present moment.
 Keep moving forward and if you lost your footing accept it as a part of the process.
 Don’t make it discourage you.
 Pick yourself up, dust yourself off, give yourself a pat on the back for raising up and get back on track.

 Everything happens for a reason and this reason is to make us stronger, smarter and more resilient.
 Life is about embracing all of these imperfect moments and make them memorable and meaningful.
 Life is about moving forward and building momentum along the way.